 Best stack for a marketing team

-HeyGen Business (~$89/month) for avatar and localization video
+HeyGen Business (around $89/month) for avatar and localisation video

-Runway Pro (~$35/month) for generative B-roll and creative content
+Runway Pro (around $35/month) for generative B-roll and creative content

-Descript Business (~$40/month per user) for editing and repurposing
+Descript Business (around $40/month per user) for editing and repurposing

 Best enterprise stack